Patricia Hackett: Theatre productions

-Patricia later held theatrical performances in the basement of her home at 69 Hackney Road, Hackney, which she shared with Dr. A. M. Mocatta (1887–1984).
+Patricia later held theatrical performances in the basement of her home at 69 Hackney Road, Hackney, which she shared with Dr A. M. Mocatta (1887–1984).
 In later years she suffered from arthritis, relieved by heroin, to which she became addicted.
-After an hiatus of several years, one last final performance was held in 1960 at the Mocatta House theatre, in conjunction with the inaugural Adelaide Festival of Arts: Legend, a performance which included much of Patricia Hackett's own verse.
+After an hiatus of several years, one last final performance was held in 1960 at the Mocatta House theatre, in conjunction with the inaugural Adelaide Festival of Arts: Legend, a performance which included much of Hackett's own verse.

-Dr. Mocatta inherited the house, which she left, along with her art collection, to the National Trust.
+Mocatta inherited the house, which she left, along with her art collection, to the National Trust.
 Dubbed "Mocatta House", and whose history includes development by wine and distillation pioneer Wilhelm Nitschke, it was controversially sold in 1994, as later were the artworks.

 Other activities

 In February 1932 she represented her father posthumously at a ceremony in Perth to present his bequest which founded the University of Western Australia.
 Lady Moulden was conferred with honorary degree of LLD., the first woman to be so honored in Australia.